Eddy diffusivity in homogeneous isotropic turbulence

 Figure~\ref{fig:figure2} shows the computed macroscopic closure operators as well as the corresponding eddy diffusivity operators for both scalar and momentum transport over a range of wavenumbers and Reynolds numbers.
-Scaling of data in units of $u_\text{rms}$ and $l_\text{eddy}$ results in reasonable collapse of data suggesting weak sensitivity on the Reynolds number.
-The slight decrease of both $l$ and $D$ with the Reynolds number can be explained by the fact that at higher $\text{Re}_\lambda$ a slightly larger portion of $u_\text{rms}$ occurs at small scale, which is less effective in macroscopic mixing.
-However, given that in the limit of $Re\rightarrow\infty$ a finite portion of energy exists at small scales, We anticipate a diminishing sensitivity of $l$ and $D$ on $\text{Re}_\lambda$ in that limit.
+Scaling of data in units of $u_\text{rms}$ and $l_\text{eddy}$ results in reasonable collapse of data suggesting weak sensitivity to the Reynolds numbers.